kylewray/nova/README.md

 nova
 ====

-CUDA and MPI optimized code for solving MDPs, POMDPs, and Dec-POMDPs.
+CUDA optimized code for solving MDPs, POMDPs, and Dec-POMDPs.

+A tutorial will be added soon.

 If you use this library, then please cite our symposium paper: